 Chinese royal art, such as a throne made from lacquered rosewood, and countless mother-of-pearl, gold, and silver items, are on display in a one-of-a-kind throne room designed by world-renowned Chinese architect Wang Shu.
 Beneath the ceiling is a striking, gigantic roof structure of a Chinese pagoda containing 1,300 screwed-in components made of poplar.
 A large, stainless steel niche in the wall contains a royal mural from the 18th century, measuring 5.43 x 10.15 metres.

-On 17 September 2022, the last large exhibition area of the Humboldt Forum, the East Wing, will also open and thus another part of the exciting object collections on Asia will be able to be experienced in the Museum of Asian Art.
+In September 2022, the last large exhibition area of the Humboldt Forum, the East Wing, also opened, and thus another part of the exciting object collections on Asia can be experienced in the Museum of Asian Art.

 Not to be missed: